Academic Peer Advisors

 acyzner@wesleyan.edu

 Hi everybody!
-My name is Adam Cyzner (he/him), and I am a rising junior at Wesleyan.
-I am from Charlotte, North Carolina, and I am double majoring in film and psychology.
-Outside of advising and academics, I am a choreographer and financial manager for Collective Motion, a dance group for all levels.
+My name is Adam Cyzner (he/him), and I am a senior at Wesleyan.
+I’m from Charlotte, North Carolina, and I am double majoring in film and psychology.
+Outside of advising and academics, I am the Co-Director for Collective Motion, a dance group for all levels.
 I have danced since middle school in nearly all styles, but my choreography tends to be a fusion of contemporary and jazz.
-I also participate as a photographer and board member for WesPhoto, the photography club on campus that creates a magazine with different themes every semester.
-Off campus, I am a Literary Manager Assistant at Corvisiero Literary Agency, representing writers in both book publishing and screenwriting.
+Off campus, I have worked as a Literary Manager Assistant at Corvisiero Literary Agency, representing writers in both book publishing and film, and I have interned with Creative Artists Agency in their Motion Picture Literary department.
 I am also a certified Registered Behavior Technician, meaning I have a certification in Applied Behavior Analysis, a best practice for teaching functional life and academic skills to children on the autism spectrum.
-I love watching horror movies in the dark, and my current favorite movie is Coraline!
-I’m an avid reader, and I especially enjoy queer stories like We Are the Ants and books about twisted motherhood like The Push.
-I love meeting new people, so please feel free to email me if you have any questions about registration, academics, or general student life at Wes!
+I love watching horror movies and TV shows, especially anything directed by Mike Flanagan!
+I’m an avid reader, and I particularly enjoy Queer stories like We Are the Ants and literary mysteries in the vein of Miracle Creek.
+I love meeting with students, so please feel free to email me if you have any questions about registration, academics, finding internships, or general student life at Wes!

 • Sophia Greisner (she/her/hers)